onify/blueprint-azure-index-users/README.md

 # Onify Blueprint: Indexing Users from Microsoft Azure AD via Microsoft Graph

-Want to get information from Microsoft Azure into Onify.
+Want to get information from Microsoft Azure into Onify?
 It is easy!
 By using Microsoft Graph API we can read/write from/to Azure.
 Here we show how we can index users from Azure AD and create items.
 All you need to do is create actions and processes to get the automation part working :)

 ![alt text](flow.png "Flow")